Welcome to today's edition of the Rush 24-7 podcast.

 That's all right.

-But you like Trump.
+You like Trump.

-You've got to tell us why you like Trump, yeah.
+Tell us why you like Trump.

-I think well, what I'm looking for is somebody who can get things done.
+I think, well, what I'm looking for is somebody who can get things done.

 I'm looking for results.

-Um, and Trump is the only candidate that has illustrated that he can get results.
+And Trump is the only candidate that has illustrated that he can get results.

-The guy went to Scotland or Ireland, I can't remember which one it was, and saw this beautiful plot of land, said, hey, this will make a great place for a golf course, except he had to spend years uh trying to convince environmentalists that he could build a golf course there without destroying the environment.
+The guy went to Scotland or Ireland, I can't remember which one it was, and saw this beautiful plot of land, said, hey, this will make a great place for a golf course, except he had to spend years trying to convince environmentalists that he could build a golf course there without destroying the environment.

 He did it.

-He did the same thing in New York years ago with the Wolman rink.
+He did the same thing in New York years ago with the Wolman Rink.

-He got tired of looking from his penthouse down at the Wolman rink that was taking it was going on six years of work, looked like complete trash down there.
+He got tired of looking from his penthouse down at the Wolman Rink that was taking, it was going on six years of work, looked like complete trash down there.

-In six months, I think it was, he said he would do for X amount of dollars and Kots because he just didn't like the guy, said nope.
+He wrote Ed Koch and said, hey, I'll fix the rink in six months, I think it was, he said he would do for X amount of dollars in cots because he just didn't like the guy.

-I got I got all that.
+I got all that.

 Yes.

-And that this is why he's convinced me that he can get things done if he goes to Washington.
+And this is why he's convinced me that he can get things done if he goes to Washington.

 The guy figures out how to make things work.

-I mean, he's he's fought liberalism, you know.
+I mean, he's fought liberalism.

-I wouldn't say he personally is on the on a crusade to fight liberalism, but I don't know that that's what he's doing.
+You know, I wouldn't say he personally is on a crusade to fight liberalism.

-Uh but it is it i if they are liberals standing in his way, he doesn't care.
+But if they are liberals standing in his way, he doesn't care.

-He'll still mow them.
+He'll still mow them down.

 But if the libertarians get in his way about something, you can expect him to come at you.